ArianFarrokhi/UserAccountVirus/README.md

 ------------------------------------------------------
 ------------------------------------------------------
 - What this file does:
-  - This file make as many (Local User Accounts) as it can, And this will cause So much lag on victim's pc when starting it... (depends on your pc specs)
+  - This file spam creates as many (Local User Accounts) as it can, And this will cause So much lag on victim's pc when starting it... (depends on your pc specs)
-   - changes the wictims wallpaper to a goat picture - okay i know this is useless but will 100% scare him about whats going on XD
-    - grabs victim's token (soon)~
+  - ~grabs victim's token (soon)~

 -----------------------------------------------------
 - Why should i use this?